What Is Outreach and Why Do It?

 Determine your goals.
 Do you want to: tell the world everything about your field of research?
 Contribute to public debate about scientific issues?
 Inspire a new generation of scientists?
 Improve the science capital of specific social groups?
 Help reduce the attainment gap for disadvantaged students?
 Involve the public in your research?

 Determine your audience.
-Consider what sector of the general public you want to engage, such as families with young children, teenagers, interested adults, patient groups, community organizations, school children of different ages, or policy makers.
+Consider what sector of the public you want to engage, such as families with young children, teenagers, interested adults, patient groups, community organizations, school children of different ages, or policy makers.

 Develop a Plan.